The Complexity of Probabilistic Lobbying: Parameterized Complexity Results

-\begin{proofs} Consider an instance of $\plp{VB}{Y}$, $\textsc{Y} \in \{\textsc{SM},\textsc{AM}\}$, i.e., we are given $n$ referenda and $m$ voters, as well as a cost matrix $C_P$ (with $--$ or integer entries), a discretization level~$k$, and a budget limit~$B$.
-We can assume that the target $\vec{Z}$ of The Lobby is $1^n$.
-Hence, the rows of $C_P$ are monotonically non-decreasing (after some $--$ entries).
-Observe that any successful bribe of any voter needs at least $n$ dollars, since the money is evenly distributed among all referenda, and at least one dollar is needed to influence any referendum vote of the chosen voter.
-Hence, $B\geq n$.
-We can assume that any entry in $C_P$ is limited by $B$, since there would not be enough money in the budget to perform that kind of bribery.
 Although $k$ could be bigger than $B$, the interesting area of each row in $C_P$ (containing integer entries) cannot have more than $B$ strict increases in the sequence.
-We can therefore encode each row in $C_P$ by a sequence $(k_1, b_1, k_2, b_2, \dots, k_\ell, b_\ell)$, $\ell<B$, which reads as follows: By investing $b_j$ dollars, we can proceed to column number $\sum_{i\leq j}k_i$.
-Note that $k$ is given in unary in the original instance (implicitly by giving the cost matrix $C_P$), so that each $k_j$ can be encoded with $\log(k)$ bits.
-Hence, we can extract from $C_P$ for each voter $v$ a submatrix $S_P(v)$ with $n\leq B$ rows (for the referenda) and at most $2B$ columns (encoding the ``jumps'' in the integer sequence as described above).
-As already mentioned, the integer entries of $C_P$ are bounded by $B$, so we can associate with each voter at most $(B+\log(k))^{B^2}$ distinct submatrices $S_P(v)$ of this kind, called voter profiles in the following.
+We therefore encode each row in $C_P$ by a sequence $(k_1, b_1, k_2, b_2, \dots, k_\ell, b_\ell)$, $\ell\leq B$, which reads as follows: By investing $b_j$ dollars, we proceed to column number $\sum_{i\leq j}k_i$.
+Note that $k$ is given in unary in the original instance (implicitly by giving the cost matrix $C_P$), and that each $k_j$ can be encoded with $\log k$ bits.
+Hence, we extract from $C_P$ for each voter $v$ a submatrix $S_P(v)$ with $n\leq B$ rows (for the referenda) and at most $2B$ columns (encoding the ``jumps'' in the integer sequence as described above).
+This matrix with at most $B$ rows and at most $2B$ columns can be alternatively viewed as a matrix with at most $B$ rows and at most $B$ columns, where each matrix entry consists of a pair of numbers, one between $1$ and $B+1$ and one of size at most $\log k$.
+Therefore, we can associate with each voter at most $(B+1+ \log k)^{B^2}$ distinct submatrices $S_P(v)$ of this kind, called voter profiles.
 It makes no sense to store more than $B$ voters with the same profile.
-Hence, we can assume that $m\leq B\cdot (B+\log(k)+1)^{B^2}$.
-Therefore, all relevant parts of the input are bounded by a function in the parameters $B$ and $k$,\footnote{Formally, this means that we have derived a so-called problem kernel for this problem.} so that some brute-force algorithm can be used to solve the instance.
-This shows that the problem is in $\FPT$.
-For example, a simple search-tree algorithm would take, as long as possible, $n$ dollars off the budget and then test all $m$ possibilities of spending the money, modifying the voter profiles throughout the branching process.~\end{proofs}
+Hence, we can assume that $m\leq B\cdot (B+1+\log k)^{B^2}$.
+Therefore, all relevant parts of the input are bounded by a function in the parameters $B$ and $k$,\footnote{In technical terms, this means that we have derived a so-called problem kernel for this problem.} so that a brute-force algorithm can be used to solve the instance.
+This shows that the problem is in $\FPT$.~\end{proofs} If we assume that the discretization level is a rather small number, the preceding theorem says that the problems $\plp{VB}{SM}$ and $\plp{VB}{AM}$ can be solved efficiently in practice.
+Although we were not able to establish an $\FPT$ result for $\plp{VB}{AM}$ when the discretization level is not part of the parameter (but only the budget is), we can overcome this formal obstacle for $\plp{VB}{SM}$, as the following result shows.